kcallin/haka-mqtt/doc/source/index.rst

 The project's core reactor is stable.
 It has been tested on systems with thousands of distributed nodes in difficult field conditions.
-The QoS=0 and QoS=1 datapaths are particularly well tested.
-The QoS=2 datapath has been field tested as thoroughly as the QoS=0 and Qos=1 datapaths.
+The QoS=1 datapath is well field tested.
+The QoS=0 and QoS=2 are not as thoroughly field tested.

 While the core reactor is very well tested the frontends are less tested.
 You should pay attention to notes on the different frontends